Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Fixed

-* Potential fix for mod commands failing in large guilds
+* Potential fix for mod commands failing in large servers
 * Fixed `!purge` commands breaking with negative numbers
 * Fixed an issue where Cakey Bot would still try to run a command even if Cakey Bot couldn't send messages to the given channel
 * Improved handling of missing custom commands